albertogasparin/Optiscroll/README.md

 <script src="jquery.optiscroll.js"></script>
 ```

-Add OptiScroll containers around your content.
+Add Optiscroll containers around your content.
 The library does **not** add them for you.

 ```html
 <div id="scroll" class="optiscroll">